What is a Second Mortgage?

 Consider the Timing:

 Before taking out a second mortgage, consider whether the timing is right and try to estimate exactly how much money you need.
 It can be difficult to get a second mortgage with poor credit and like other loans, a second mortgage increases your debt burden and adds to your monthly costs.

 Consider the Risk:

 Unlike unsecured personal loans, by putting your home up as collateral you take on risk of foreclosure in the event of non-payments.
 Before agreeing to a second mortgage, be sure you’re not borrowing more money than you can handle and that you are sure you’ll be able to pay back every cent.

 If you decide to go ahead with that HEL or HELOC, shop around.
-As our list of best lenders shows, different lenders offer different advantages.
+As our list of lenders shows, different lenders offer different advantages.
 If you prefer the convenience of doing the entire application online, consider an online lender.
-If a low rate is your key goal, you can shop around on online loans marketplaces like LendingTree to find the best lender for your situation,.
+If a low rate is your key goal, you can shop around on online loans marketplaces to find the right lender for your situation,.
 With so many lenders to choose from, take the time to find the one that suits you.